James-Pitt-dev/Yelp-Camp/notes.md

     - example: require login to view new campground page, but dont require it for POST /campgrounds/new, a user can just directly send request to POST without log in so protect both.
 #### Auth/Author Misc
  - show/hide elements based on log in status.
 If logged in, no need to see a logout anchor on navbar
-   - Add to res.locals middleware. res.locals.currentUser = req.user (the 'user' is added on from passport plugin)
+   - Add to res.locals middleware. res.locals.currentUser = req.user (the 'user'git  is added on from passport plugin)
    - Now all app can see that data, ejs in navbar to do if/else html
  ### Connect-flash
  - a flash is a spot in the session to flash a message to the user, like'success', 'failure'.
 Shows up one time on page load, then goes away